 - I’m now in the habit of pausing before I buy something.
 I take time to ask myself why I really want it, and will I want it and use it next year, and the year after that, and so on.

 - If I am going to buy something, I try to be a more informed consumer.
 Are there alternatives that are not harmful, or at the least – less harmful to people, animals, and the environment?
 Sure, I’m promoting new things on UniGuide.
-But I’m also a huge fan of buying used stuff on Craigslist and eBay, and I’m a big believer in living a more minimalist life and the sharing economy too.
+But I’m also a huge fan of buying used stuff on Craigslist and eBay, and I’m a big believer in living a more minimalist life and in the sharing economy too.
+We should all be moving towards zero waste.

 Businesses bow to the will of consumers.
 Better consumers inspire better businesses.
 Consumers hold all the cards, even though we don’t always realize it.

-Along my journey to live life more in line with my values, I did some volunteer work for a then new nonprofit that would serve as an incubator for inventors and entrepreneurs who were trying to bring clean technologies to market.
-The Cleantech Open (CTO) was a labor of love because it became another full-time job, only I didn’t get paid.
-(And truth be told, there were other immortal volunteers who worked harder and longer than I did.)
+Along my journey to live life more in line with my values, I did some volunteer work for a then new nonprofit that would serve as an accelerator for inventors and entrepreneurs who were trying to bring clean technologies to market.
+The Cleantech Open was a labor of love because it became another full-time job, only I didn’t get paid.
+(And truth be told, there were other immortal volunteers who dedicated even more time than I did.)
 But when I look back at the “work” of my life, helping to get the CTO off the ground is one of those endeavors of which I am the most proud.

-You can say that UniGuide is both a commercial site promoting products and an exploratory travel journal of sorts, from a person who is trying to find the pot of gold (a world of healthier consumption) at the end of the rainbow – by looking through her kaleidoscope.
+You can say that UniGuide is both a commercial site promoting products and an exploratory journal.
+It’s my attempt to learn how to live in a more unified way with life on this planet, and to help others discover ways they can too.
 I am by no means the perfect consumer, but I will never stop trying to be, and I will always share what I learn.